aurelienrichard/aurelienrichard/README.md

 # 👋 Hey!
 I'm Aurélien /o.ʁe.ljɛ̃/

-### Full Stack Engineer and Independent Consultant.
+### Web Craftsman.
+Consultant.
+Advocate for a better internet.

 I'm passionate about all things web and building digital products.
 Self-taught, with a background in the hotel and events industry.
 I firmly believe in keeping things **simple** and _authentic_.